Dead people generally cause Charlotte Franklin trouble...

 The boy across the street might be kinda cute, but he’s a pain, always on his skateboard, calling her “Kid.”
-Every time she goes outside, there he is, hanging around as if he has nothing better to do than annoy her.
+Every time she goes outside, there he is, hanging around as if he has nothing better to do than be annoying.